 Rehearsal and Concert Schedules

-The concert seasons runs from September to early July, with weekly rehearsals except for two weeks in December and when rehearsal space is unavailable due to school closings.
+The concert season runs from September to early July, with weekly rehearsals except for two weeks in December and when rehearsal space is unavailable due to school closings.

-Our concert schedule normally includes three formal concerts a year, in December, March and June, at Hillsborough High School or neighboring communities, and one or more local, outdoor concerts in the late spring and early summer.
+Our concert schedule normally includes four formal concerts a year, in October, December, March and June, at BRHS or neighboring communities, and one or more local, outdoor concerts in the late spring and early summer.

 Admission to all concerts is free.